 Walking Caminito del Rey is one of the most unique experiences in Spain.

 Caminito del Rey is easily visited from Malaga and Costa del Sol.

 Feria de Jerez is one of the most joyful events in Spain.

-It is originally called Feria de Cabalo (the Horse Fair), but since it’s held in Jerez de la Frontera, it’s popularly called Feria de Jerez (the Fair of Jerez).
+It is originally called Feria de Caballo (the Horse Fair), but since it’s held in Jerez de la Frontera, it’s popularly called Feria de Jerez (the Fair of Jerez).

-Feria de Jerez is often voted the best feria in Andalusia.
+Feria de Jerez has often been voted the best feria in Andalusia.

 The event traces back to the medieval ages when Andalusian farmers gathered in Jerez to sell their beautiful Andalusian horses.
 During the fair a small village with public restaurants and bars (casetas) was made and where people celebrated the deals with flamenco songs and dance, and plenty of food and drinks (most notably, sherry from Jerez) …